Transportation of the president of the United States: Railcars

 The Ferdinand Magellan was a Pullman Company business car pulled from charter service, armor plated, and rebuilt into living quarters and office for FDR in 1941.
 It is currently on static display at the Gold Coast Railroad Museum in Miami-Dade County, Florida.
 The Ferdinand Magellan was last used by President Ronald Reagan, who used the coach during his re-election campaign in 1984.

 The Georgia 300 is a privately owned rail car that has been used by several presidents during whistle stop campaign tours.
-Georgia 300 has hosted Presidents George H. W. Bush, Bill Clinton, and Barack Obama.
+Georgia 300 has hosted presidents George H. W. Bush, Bill Clinton, and Barack Obama.

-George H. W. Bush was the first president to travel by train as part of his funeral arrangements in almost 50 years, traveling aboard Union Pacific 4141, an EMD SD70 which had been painted in Air Force One livery and named in his honor in 2005.
+George H. W. Bush was the first president to travel by train as part of his funeral arrangements in almost 50 years, traveling aboard Union Pacific 4141, an EMD SD70ACe which had been painted in Air Force One livery and named in his honor in 2005.
 The last president to have a funeral train was Dwight D. Eisenhower, who made his final journey from Washington D.C. to his hometown in Abilene, Kansas, where he was laid to rest in 1969.

-Current President Joe Biden frequently made use of commercial Amtrak service to commute between Washington D.C. and his home in Delaware during his time as senator, and briefly campaigned via train in Ohio and Pennsylvania, however, it is yet to been seen if he will be able to continue the tradition of presidential railcars during his term.
-During his surprise visit to Ukraine on 21 February 2023, he travelled in a revamped private carriage of the Ukrainian Railways Service dubbed 'Rail Force One'.
+Former president Joe Biden frequently made use of commercial Amtrak service to commute between Washington D.C. and his home in Delaware during his time as senator, and briefly campaigned via train in Ohio and Pennsylvania.
+Despite this, he did not continue the tradition of presidential railcars during his presidency.
+During his surprise visit to Ukraine on 21 February 2023, he traveled in a revamped private carriage of the Ukrainian Railways Service dubbed 'Rail Force One'.